GBHyland/Automate-Custom-UI/Create-Custom-UI.md

 This portion will show you how to create a custom UI within your application, download the source code, and configure a local development environment.
 1. Within Automate Studio Modelling, select the **Create Custom UI** option from the UI drop-down header in the left menu.
 ![alt text](images/custom-ui-select.jpeg "Select Create Custom UI")

 2. In the pop-up box, give it a name and optional description. ```claims-portal```

 3. On the Custom UI Configuration page (should automatically navigate to this), select the **“Generate from template <>”** button.
 The page will generate a template and display a **download source code** button below the configuration details.

 4. Select the **download source code** button.
 A zip file containing the source code for the UI will be downloaded.
 Place the file on your local machine where you want it and unzip the file.
 You now have the UI downloaded.
 ![alt text](images/download-source-code.jpeg "Select Download Source Code button")

 5. Release the application containing the custom UI you just downloaded.

 6. Within Studio Admin, deploy the process.
 On the first tab of the deployment wizard, **select the Enable local development checkbox**.
 This is necessary in order to run the Custom UI from your local machine during development - VERY IMPORTANT!

 7. Once Deployed, from the running Application Instance menu, choose **Development Configuration**.
 ![alt text](images/view-config.jpeg "Select the View Configuration menu item.")

 8. Use the **Copy as JSON** hyperlink on the popup window to copy the config as JSON to your clipboard and save it to a notepad / document locally on your machine.
 You'll use this code later in your local dev environment.

 9. If you have not already, unzip the source code archive you downloaded in step 4.
 Navigate to and open the file named: **contexts.json5** located at the following directory: ```config\contexts.json5```.
 Paste the copied JSON from Step 8 over the entire contents of this file.
 SAVE IT!
 You may close the file once this is done, as you will not edit it any more.

 10. Next, you'll need to open a Terminal window at the root directory of the downloaded source code.
 If this is new to you, here are the ways you can easily do this:
     - **Using Visual Studio Code:** In VSCode, use the **File** drop down selection at the top of the window and select _Open Folder_.
 Navigate to and select the folder of the downloaded source code.
 Once opened, you'll notice that the file heirarchy will be on the left side panel, which will give you access to open and edit files within the UI structure for later.
 To open a terminal window, select the **Terminal** drop-down at the top of the window and select _New Terminal_.
 A terminal panel will open at the bottom of VS code placing you in the directory of the folder you opened in this step.
 You're now ready to proceed to the next step of running the terminal commands.
     - **MAC OS: Using Terminal outside of VS Code:** Using your file explorer (Finder), navigate to the folder of your downloaded source code.
 RIGHT-CLICK on the folder and select _services_ from the right-click menu.
 Select _New Terminal at Folder_ from the menu.
 A terminal window should open at the file location.
 You're now ready to proceed to the next step of running the terminal commands.
 > Go <a href="supporting-information/angular-file-structure.md" target="_blank">HERE</a> for an explanation on the **Angular Application File Structure**.
-11. **Running Terminal commands:** You're almost done!
-    1. Install all the necessary dependencies by running the following command in Terminal:
+11. Install all the necessary dependencies by running the following command in Terminal:
+    - Run the following command:
         ```
         npm i
         ```
     - This command will install the necessary dependencies that are stipulated in your _package.json_ file.
 > Go <a href="supporting-information/dependencies.md" target="_blank">HERE</a> for an explanation on **Dependencies in an ADF application**.

-    2. Set up the environment variables by running the following command in Terminal:
+12. Set up the environment variables by running the following command in Terminal:
+    - Run the following command:
         ```
         npm run setenv
         ```
     - You should get a response that says: ```App specific variables written into: apps/workspace-hxp/.env```

+13. Start the Angular Application from Terminal:
-    2. Run the application by running the following command:
+    - Run the following command:
         ```
         npm start workspace-hxp
         ```
     - Once building the UI is complete it should launch automatically in a browser window, but in case it does not you can view the UI manually by opening your browser and navigating to this address: ```http://localhost:4200/```

-12. Your Custom UI should launch in the web browser and will look like the default UI.
+14. Your Custom UI should launch in the web browser and will look like the default UI.
 Some things to note:
     - Your local UI will be running in your localhost.
 Remember to STOP the local UI whenever you are done testing it (and before proceeding to the next section).
 You can stop the local environment from running by pressing CTRL+C in the terminal window.
     - Being an asynchronous Angular environment, most changes can be made to the files while the UI is running.
 Editing and saving a file will automatically update/refresh the UI.